natalieh235/flying_adversarial_patch/README.md

 Please make sure that your JTAG device is `/dev/ttyUSB0`, otherwise please change the command accordingly with the correct number.

 ### Fly with Crazyswarm 2 and Frontnet
-After successfull flashing of both attacker and victim, you can start your flight tests.\
+After successfully flashing of both attacker and victim, you can start your flight tests.\
 If you are utilizing the FlowDeck for state estimates, make sure it is connected to the bottom of your Crazyflies.
-Otherwise make sure that your motion capture system is running and you have configured Crazyswarm 2 correctly to receive pose information (e.g. adapt `motion_capture.yaml` in the `hardware/frontnet_ros/config` folder to match your setup).
+Otherwise, make sure that your motion capture system is running and that you have configured Crazyswarm 2 correctly to receive pose information (e.g. adapt `motion_capture.yaml` in the `hardware/frontnet_ros/config` folder to match your setup).

 You'll need at least one terminal window opened in your ros2 workspace.
 ```bash